makinacorpus/php-query-builder/docs/content/query/schema.md

             )
         ->endTable()

-        // All methods exist outside of table as well
+        // All methods exist outside the table builder as well:

         ->addColumn(/* ... */)
         ->dropColumn(/* ... */)